 Location targeting techniques work particularly well for B2B campaigns.
 With geotargeting, B2B marketers can deliver content to specific commercial addresses using information about their geographic location.
-Some DSPs offer targeting by country, state, US county, city, or zip/postal code.
+Some DSPs offer targeting by country, state, county, city, or postcodes.
 Or, you can target specific addresses and lat/long coordinates with geo radius targeting.
 This allows you to target your ads to particular businesses or industry events customers may attend.